Crendgrim/libbamboo/README.md

 and config values can be used without YACL being installed.
 However, no config GUI will be provided.

 ### NameableEnum
-Enum classes used in config should implement `mod.crend.yaclx.type.NameableEnum` instead of `dev.isxander.yacl3.api.NameableEnum` to allow parsing these values without YACL installed.
+Enum classes used in config should implement `mod.crend.libbamboo.type.NameableEnum` instead of `dev.isxander.yacl3.api.NameableEnum` to allow parsing these values without YACL installed.

 ### ConfigUpdater